 After you arrive in Barbados for your relocation, it is important to take the time to orient yourself to your new surroundings and familiarize yourself with the area.
 Research housing options that best suit your needs, budget, and lifestyle as soon as possible.

 Also, consider looking into transportation options; learning about local buses or taxis may help limit some stress when trying to get around.
-If you are staying for more than a year and are planning to rent a car, make sure you apply for an international driving permit before leaving Canada so you can drive on the island for a longer period of time.
+If you are staying for more than a year and are planning to buy or rent a car, make sure you apply for an international driving permit before leaving Canada so you can drive on the island for a longer period of time.

 Take advantage of the numerous activities available in Barbados, like national parks, areas for swimming, deep-sea fishing charters, horseback riding along the beach, and sailing excursions.
 Use this opportunity to explore a new culture and experience all that Barbados has to offer.